openscoring/openscoring/README.md

 The project requires Java 1.7 or newer to run.

-Enter the project root directory and build using [Apache Maven] (http://maven.apache.org/):
+Enter the project root directory and build using [Apache Maven](http://maven.apache.org/):
 ```
 mvn clean install
 ```